Im-Mr-Chris/deso-game-demo/README.md

 ## Contributing

 All contributions are welcome.
-Developing Sour is made a bit easier with Earthly but there are still some caveats.

-To hack on Sour:
+To hack on simulation:
 1. Run `earthly +game` (compiles the game), `earthly +assets` (builds its assets for the web,) and `earthly +image-slim` (builds the Sour image without assets.)
 2. If you want to work on multiplayer, run this Docker container: `docker run --rm -it -p 28785:28785 sour:slim`.
 It makes the QServCollect server available (over a WebSocket) on `28785`.
 3. Start the web client.